 But sometimes I start with an easier breath, which people often call the abdominal breath.
-This quickly calms & brings the mind to one-pointedness.
+This quickly calms and brings the mind to one-pointedness.
 Then I encourage it through out the class.
 It's done similarly to the complete breath, but is also not at all like the complete breath!
 I started teaching in this way as I could see that people were not relaxed in a class.
-And were therefore straining & overheating.
+And were therefore straining and overheating.
 (Two of my bug-bears).
-Abdominal breathing calms our emotions, & in this way, calms the ever-fluctuating mind.
+Abdominal breathing calms our emotions.
+In this way, it also calms the ever-fluctuating mind.
 So, it's an absolute blessing.
 When the mind is calmed, the Higher Realms can be effortlessly reached.

 "behind the veil of stress is a beautiful silence"

 - on your next exhale, gently draw the navel back towards the spine.
 You could say "draw the abdomen back to the spine", if you prefer

 - move into doing a tiny pause after each inhale and after each exhale.
 The wee pauses are like the icing on a cake, they add the finishing touch to the abdominal breath, and take it to the next level.
 Surprisingly, this type of breathing gives longer endurance in a class.

 Doing the abdominal breath in this way, leads one easily into ujjayi.
 Ujjayi is sometimes called the Victory breath, the Psychic breath, the Whispering breath.
 I was taught decades ago, to use it for teaching for heart recovery, such a s strokes.
 Unfortunately, over the decades I have noticed that it was being taught quite strenuously.
 I was originally taught to constrict the glottis as I breathed in and out, to make a soft noise> Doing it this way did seem to encourage some people to be very loud with it.
 It isn't supposed to be about loudness.
 And with the glottis constriction, some people would tense their jaw.
 This is counterproductive to stress release.